Titebond Wood Glue Guide

 Why is selecting the correct wood glue important?

 There are many types of wood glues.
-The standard yellow wood glue often called “carpenters glue”, is a great product for most indoor wood projects.
+The standard yellow wood glue often called “carpenter’s glue” is a great product for most indoor wood projects.
 That being said, would it be a good choice for wood projects that are used in outdoor applications?
+Discover your options in this Titebond wood glue guide.

-For outdoor projects, there are two choices, water resistant or waterproof.
+There are two choices when using wood glue for outdoor projects: water resistant or waterproof.
 Say you are building some wooden deck chairs that are kept under a covered porch.
 They may get wet occasionally but are not out in the elements 24/7.
 For this application water resistant wood glue would give you secure adhesion without the concern of a glue failure.
 But, if you are building bird houses, planters or other outdoor projects that are in the elements all of the time, then you should use a waterproof wood glue.
-Waterproof wood glues can also be FDA approved for indirect contact with food and a perfect choice if you are building cutting boards for your kitchen.
+Waterproof wood glues can also be FDA approved for indirect contact with food and are a perfect choice if you are building cutting boards for your kitchen.

 Because many types of wood glue will not release after curing, hide glue is your choice when building wooden instruments, fine furniture or adhering wood veneers.
-Hide glue will release when heat and moisture are applied to a joint or a veneer.
+Using this wood glue is best since it will release when heat and moisture are applied to a joint or a veneer.
 Fine instruments and furniture are then able to be repaired if need be for long into the future.

-There are many variables with regard to open times, assembly times, temperature ranges, humidity and more to get the best results for your specific project.
+There are many variables with regard to open times, assembly times, temperature ranges, humidity, wood glue dry time, and more to get the best results for your specific project.
 Be sure to review the specifications and application directions before use to zero in on the best wood glue for your project.

 Some Common Mistakes Using Wood Glue

 • Not cleaning the surfaces of the pieces to be glued.
-Dust, dirt, oil etc. must be removed to ensure good adhesion.
+Before using wood glue, you should remove dust, dirt, oil, and other elements to ensure good adhesion.

 • Applying too little glue runs the risk of a failure.
 If excess glue is applied it will squeeze out of joints when clamped and then easily cleaned up when wet.